How To Make a DIY Double Sided Dog Bandana [SEWING PATTERN]

 Another tip for newbie sewers… embrace the iron!
 Ironing your fabric between every step will make your final project turn out so much better than if you skip it.
 Even for a simple bandana, it’s worth the time to press open your seams.

-What fabric is best to use for dog bandanas?
 Pick a fabric that will be comfortable for your dog and not too hot.
-I would recommend 100% washable cotton fabric in the design and color of your choice.
+I recommend 100% washable cotton fabric in the design and color of your choice.

 If the fabric can’t handle moisture and shrinks, you will have to remake the item.
 That’s why I always wash, dry and press all fabrics before cutting and sewing.
 It makes my bandanas last longer, even when my dogs do their best to get them dirty!